MichaelBitard/ansible-playbook-gitlab/readme.md

 # ansible-playbook-gitlab

-Playbook for installing GitLab 5.1 on Ubuntu (tested with quantal 12.10).
+Playbook for installing GitLab 6.1 on Ubuntu (tested with debian wheezy).

 Let's be honest, setting up gitlab is in pain in the ass.
 This ansible playbook was made to help you deploy GitLab in about 15 minutes with a single command.